-Juhu Thukral is a human rights lawyer, social impact leader, and founder of numerous ventures focused on the rights of women, girls, and LGBTQI people.
+Juhu Thukral is a human rights lawyer; communications and narrative strategist; and founder of numerous ventures focused on the rights of women, girls, and LGBTQ people.
 She works in the global context, addressing the many dimensions of sexual health and rights, gender-based violence, and women’s leadership.

 Her work has resulted in:

 • New federal/state laws and international resolutions changing the way public and private sectors address gender-based violence;

-• Shifts in public opinion and deeply-rooted cultural narratives on gender, sexuality, migration, criminal justice, and economic empowerment; and
+• Shifts in public opinion and deeply-rooted cultural mindsets on gender, sexuality, migration, criminal justice, and economic empowerment; and

 • Programs, organizations, and networks that are thriving and sustainable, and are creating cutting-edge social change over the long-term.